 Ghost kitchens may once have seemed like something in the distant future, a science fiction concept that brings customers extraordinary restaurant-quality food without waitstaff or vinyl seating.
-But ghost kitchens are popping up everywhere and changing the way we think about food prep and delivery.
+But ghost kitchens are popping up everywhere and changing the way we think about the traditional restaurant business model, food prep, and delivery.

 Almost two-thirds of people (63%) say they prefer online food delivery over dining out—and ghost kitchens make it even easier to reach that 63%.